shenwei356/seqkit/README.md

 FASTA index would be optional used for rapid access of sequences and reducing memory occupation.

-ATTENTION: the `.seqkit.fai` file created by seqkit is a little different from .fai file created by samtools. seqkit uses full sequence head instead of just ID as key.
+ATTENTION: the `.seqkit.fai` file created by seqkit is a little different from `.fai` file created by `samtools`. seqkit uses full sequence head instead of just ID as key.

 ### Parallelization of CPU intensive jobs